 Based on the results of this study, it is hoped that it can be useful to give awareness about the urban culture that exists in the surrounding life.
-Therefore, it is hoped that in the future the Instagram account @jakarta_tourism will further increase content related to the concept of an urban culture city.
+Therefore, it is hoped that the Instagram account @jakarta_tourism will further increase content related to the concept of an urban culture city.
 In addition, it is hoped that social media accounts with content about urban areas will include and clarify the concept of urban culture.